 Text data mining (TDM) can be a powerful tool for efficiently extracting hidden patterns from vast unstructured text data.
 Learn here more about how to start your TDM project and how to avoid legal pitfalls.

-Please note: Access to licensed electronic resources (such as databases, e-journals or e-books) for TDM is governed by the conditions of use contained in license agreements between the library Lib4RI and the respective publishers.
+Please note: access to licensed electronic resources (such as databases, e-journals or e-books) for TDM is governed by the conditions of use contained in license agreements between the library Lib4RI and the respective publishers.
 Articles with a CC-BY license can be used for TDM projects; check our FAQs and the respective publisher's guidelines for more information.

 In some cases, the information is contained in a set of full text documents.
 For many analyses, however, the necessary information is accessible through the bibliographic data of a set of documents.
 For instance, titles and abstracts of publications often contain sufficient information for topic and trend analysis.
 Bibliometric data can be accessed with considerably less effort than full-text corpora.
 Refer to our bibliometrics page to learn more about sources and analyses.